 Phil’s passion for geology and mineral collecting began as a child living near the “fluorescent mineral capital of the world”, Franklin New Jersey, and eventually led to a BA in geology from the University of Colorado at Boulder in 2012 and an MSc. in economic geology with a focus on geochemistry and petrology at the Colorado School of Mines in 2017.
 He has been a co-author and collaborator on numerous scientific papers, abstracts and magazine articles on mineralogy and geology, with a focus on rare earth element minerals and pegmatites of Colorado.
 He enjoys public speaking and has given dozens of talks for mineral clubs and events, as well as helped organize several scientific symposia in Colorado, and continues to be involved in several ongoing scientific collaboration in Colorado and beyond focusing on mineralogy, petrology, and geochemistry.

 Persson Rare Minerals strives to offer unusual, unique specimens which “stand out from the crowd”, and come with both a historical and scientific background that makes them more than just “pretty rocks.”
-Persson Rare Minerals looks forward to being a vendor at major gem and mineral shows in the USA and abroad, in addition to online sales and semi-annual road trips to visit customers and museums around the USA.
+Persson Rare Minerals is a vendor at major gem and mineral shows in the USA and abroad, in addition to online sales and semi-annual road trips to visit customers and museums around the USA.

 Persson Rare Minerals strives to represent all our mineral specimens with full honestly, transparency and integrity.
 While it has grown considerably in recent decades, the mineral collecting and dealing world is still small, and I want to maintain a reputation for fairness and transparency in all my business relationships, both with clients and suppliers.